 Shipley attended the University of Alabama, where the Crimson Tide reached the College World Series championship game in 1983.

-Shipley served as a coach for Team Australia in the 2006 World Baseball Classic and continues to work closely with numerous organizations that promote the game of baseball in his native country.
+Shipley served as a coach for Team Australia in the 2006 and 2017 World Baseball Classic and continues to work closely with numerous organizations that promote the game of baseball in his native country.